DevKlim/sentinelai/resume_highlights.md

 *   **Fine-tuned and Deployed LLMs for Geocoding:** Developed and deployed a fine-tuned Large Language Model for high-accuracy geocoding of incident data.
 This involved data processing, model fine-tuning, and deployment as a containerized service.
 *   **Real-Time 911 Call Transcription:** Architected and trained a voice-to-text model using Whisper for real-time transcription of 911 calls.
 This model is a core component of the emergency response pipeline.
+*   **Intelligent Incident Categorization:** Designed and built an AI-powered system for categorizing and correlating emergency incidents.
+This system uses a Large Language Model to analyze incoming incident reports and determine if they are new incidents or updates to existing ones, significantly improving the efficiency of emergency response.
 *   **Duplicate Incident Detection:** Built a system to identify and respond to duplicate emergency incidents, optimizing resource allocation for emergency services.
 *   **Real-Time Alert System:** Developed a system for generating real-time alerts from incoming data streams, enabling faster response times.
 *   **EIDO Standardization:** Worked extensively with the Emergency Incident Data Object (EIDO) standard, developing tools for parsing and generating EIDO-compliant data.
-*   **RAG Implementation:** Implemented a Retrieval-Augmented Generation (RAG) system for contextualizing and enriching incident data.
+*   **RAG Implementation:** Implemented a Retrieval-Augmented Generation (RAG) system for contextualizing and enriching incident data, improving the accuracy of generated EIDO reports.

 ## Software Engineering & DevOps

-*   **Microservices Orchestration:** Designed and orchestrated a complex system of microservices for a complete emergency response data pipeline.
-This involved using Docker for containerization and Nginx for routing.
+*   **Multi-Agent System Architecture:** Designed and implemented a sophisticated multi-agent system for a complete emergency response data pipeline.
+This system consists of multiple, independent agents that communicate with each other through APIs.
+*   **Microservices Orchestration:** Orchestrated a complex system of microservices using Docker and Docker Compose.
+A central Nginx server acts as a reverse proxy and API gateway, routing traffic to the appropriate services.
-*   **Full-Stack Development:** Developed both front-end and back-end components of the system, including a web dashboard for monitoring and data visualization.
+*   **Full-Stack Development:** Developed both front-end and back-end components of the system, including a web dashboard using Streamlit and a landing page using Next.js and React.
+The backend is powered by FastAPI and communicates with a PostgreSQL database.
-*   **API Development:** Built and deployed numerous APIs for services within the ecosystem, facilitating communication and data exchange between components.
+*   **API Development:** Built and deployed numerous RESTful APIs using FastAPI for services within the ecosystem, facilitating communication and data exchange between components.
 *   **CI/CD and Automation:** Implemented automated scripts for building, testing, and deploying services, streamlining the development lifecycle.
-*   **Cloud Deployment:** Deployed services to the cloud using Fly.io, demonstrating experience with cloud platforms.
+*   **Cloud Deployment & Management:** Deployed and managed services on Fly.io, including configuring environments, monitoring application health, and scaling resources.

+## Database Management

+*   **PostgreSQL Administration:** Managed a PostgreSQL database for storing incident data, including schema design, data modeling, and performance tuning.
+*   **Supabase Integration:** Utilized Supabase for database hosting, authentication, and real-time data synchronization, simplifying the development of data-intensive applications.

 ## Technical Deep Dive